 The discrepancy is a result of a flawed system.
 The Centers for Disease Control and Prevention (CDC) uses death certificate data when compiling its national mortality data.
 But, when filling out these certificates, funeral directors, coroners, medical examiners, and physicians rarely note the human errors or medical equipment failures that contribute to a person’s cause of death.

 It is common to think of medical malpractice in its most obvious forms.
+But the reality is not always so conspicuous.
+This is one reason people who experience medical malpractice consider working with a lawyer.
 A legal professional can help you establish the circumstances surrounding the error and the actions, or lack thereof, that contributed to your injury.
-Not every bad result or death in the care of a doctor or hospital will result in a successful malpractice claim.

 For a free legal consultation, call (212) 732-2929